GabrDeme/Voice-Assistant/README.md

 ## Features

--**Voice Recording**: Records audio input from the user's microphone.
+- **Voice Recording**: Records audio input from the user's microphone.

--**Audio Transcription**: Transcribes the recorded audio to text using the Faster Whisper library.
+- **Audio Transcription**: Transcribes the recorded audio to text using the Faster Whisper library.

--**LLM Interaction**: Sends the transcription to the ChatGroq LLM and retrieves responses.
+- **LLM Interaction**: Sends the transcription to the ChatGroq LLM and retrieves responses.

--**Text-to-Speech**: Converts the LLM's responses into audio output and plays it.
+- **Text-to-Speech**: Converts the LLM's responses into audio output and plays it.

--**Keyboard Interaction**: Controlled via simple keyboard inputs (e.g., 'r' to record/stop).
+- **Keyboard Interaction**: Controlled via simple keyboard inputs (e.g., 'r' to record/stop).